gruhn/regex-utils/README.md

     but often the worst case is not realized.
   - Nested quantifiers are especially dangerous, e.g. `(a*|b)*`.
-  - A bigger problem is: even if computation is fast, that the output regex can be extremely large to the point that the `new RegExp(...)` constructor rejects the string.
+  - A bigger problem is: even if computation is fast, the output regex can be extremely large to the point that the `new RegExp(...)` constructor crashes.

 ## Documentation